Beam-align: distributed user association for mmWave networks with multi-connectivity: BEAM-ALIGN: UA considering beam misalignment

+{Fig.~\ref{fig:HHO} compares the performance of \textsc{beam-align} and MOHHO considering interference for both schemes.
+As expected, our heuristic performs best on channel capacity and satisfaction level while MOHHO achieves the lowest standard deviation on both BS loads and user rates.
+However, our algorithm significantly outperforms MOHHO in terms of energy efficiency as well, with an increase of up to $229\%$ compared to the energy efficiency of MOHHO.
+Moreover, \textsc{beam-align} is outperforms MOHHO in terms of computational complexity. }

+Next to the comparison with a state-of-the-art heuristic algorithm like MOHHO, we also compared our algorithm to two simple baselines that both rely on SNR for UA: \emph{SINR-1} and \emph{SINR-dynamic}.
+SINR-1 corresponds to UA in an SC scenario where a user connects to the BS with the highest SINR as in some previous studies~\cite{Gapeyenko2019OnDeployments, mezzavilla2016mdp}, provided that a beam is available.
+In \emph{SINR-dynamic}, users connect to a beam of a BS with a SINR higher than $\gamma_{\text{min}}$ in order from highest to lowest SINR, until the maximum number of active beams is reached.

-While misalignment and SNR are closely related as the signal degrades when the misalignment is large, \textsc{beam-align} and SNR-dynamic differ from each other as follows: \textsc{beam-align} results in a fairer UA scheme, as edge-users that are well-aligned will be preferred over users that are closer to the BS but misaligned.
-The SNR-dynamic algorithm on the other hand always prefers close-by users over edge-users, as close-by users will have a higher SNR in general.
+Although misalignment and SINR are closely related as the signal degrades when the misalignment is large, \textsc{beam-align} and SINR-dynamic differ from each other as follows: \textsc{beam-align} results in a fairer UA scheme, as edge users that are well aligned will be preferred over users closer to BS but misaligned.
+The SINR-dynamic algorithm on the other hand, always prefers nearby users over edge-users, as nearby users have typically higher SINR.

-Fig.~\ref{fig:comparison_heuristics} shows the performance of the heuristics and the optimal solution in terms of capacity and satisfaction under increasing number of users.
-Fig.~\ref{sfig:capacity_heuristics} shows that \textsc{beam-align} results in an average per-user capacity that is between $3.3\%$ and $13.4\%$ lower than the optimal scheme. \textsc{beam-align} also results in slightly fewer satisfied users for moderate user densities (Fig.~ \ref{sfig:satisfaction_heuristics}).
-Interestingly, the SNR-dynamic scheme results in a much lower per-user capacity and satisfaction level than the other UA schemes, especially in dense regimes.
-Compared to the optimal scheme, there is an average decrease in per-user capacity of $31\%$.